exercism/v3/languages/python/exercises/concept/currency-exchange/.docs/introduction.md

 12.0
 >>> 3 - 2.0
 1.0
-#division always returns a float
+# Division always returns a float.
 >>> 6 / 2
 3.0
 >>> 7 / 4